amirongit/notecode/algebra.md

     - therefore graphing inequalities in two variables results in a shaded area, cause infinite number of lines are concatenated together
 - the elimination method to solve systems of linear equations uses the addition property of equality
 - `-a ^ x = -(a ^ x)` but `(-a) ^ x = (-a) ^ x` therefore `(-ab) ^ x = (-a) ^ x . b ^ x`
-- if a term is being raised by a power, each component is raised separatedly
+- if a term is being raised by a power, each factor is raised separatedly
-- if a component of a term is being raised to a power, other components remain the same
+- if a factor of a term is being raised to a power, other components remain the same
 - by decreasing the power the value is being devided by the base